In this article, we’re going to take a look at various different Estonian financial licenses.

 An insurer, or an insurance company, is a business whose main activity is to compensate losses incurred or to pay out an agreed sum of money if an event occurs that is insured against.
 Insurance activity is when the insurer takes on the risks of the policyholder or insured party under an insurance contract.
 If an insured event occurs, the insurance company pays out compensation.
 The main types of insurance are non-life insurance and life insurance.
 In both non-life and life insurance, a contract is signed in order to hedge risks, while life insurance is also for collecting savings.
 A company needs to have a licence to engage in insurance activities and companies established in Estonia receive their operating licence from the EFSA.

-Time limit for procedures:
+The time limit for procedures:

-The operating licence is issued once the data and documentation submitted meet the requirements and show clearly that the applicant for a licence has sufficient means and organisational capacity for insurance activities and that the interests of the policyholders, the insured, and the beneficiaries are sufficiently protected.
+The operating licence is issued once the data and documentation submitted to meet the requirements and show clearly that the applicant for a licence has sufficient means and organisational capacity for insurance activities and that the interests of the policyholders, the insured, and the beneficiaries are sufficiently protected.
 The decision to issue an operating licence or to refuse it is taken by the EFSA within three months after all the necessary documentation and data have been received and the requirements have been met, but not later than six months after the application for the operating licence has been received.

 A travel undertaking is an undertaking which operates with packages and linked travel arrangements for economic or professional purposes either as a tour operator, a travel retailer, or an undertaking facilitating the conclusion of contracts on linked travel arrangements.

 A tour operator is a travel undertaking who combines packages and offers them or enters into package contracts itself or through another travel undertaking or together with them; as well as an undertaking who transmits the passenger’s data to another undertaking pursuant to clause 7 (2) 5) of the Tourism Act (transmission of passenger data to another undertaking if it is carried out on the linked online booking sites of different undertakings).